 skeleton

-7 Facts For Kids About Skeletons
+Bizarre Facts For Kids About Skeletons

 Skeletons are pretty incredible, complex structures that are the infrastructure of our bodies.
 They provide the framework, protect our vital organs, and connect together in a way that allows us to move.
 Kids probably don't think much about their bones until they actually break one.
 When that happens, they are forced to really think about the vital role they play underneath layers of skin and muscle.
-For curious kids, here are some interesting skeleton facts that will blow them away.
+For curious kids, here are some strange skeleton facts that will blow them away.

 skeleton